 Scleral lenses are gas permeable lenses that are specially designed to be able to be worn by people with certain ocular conditions.
 They have a noticeably larger diameter than standard soft contact lenses, for one thing.
 This is because scleral lenses are made to span the entire surface of the cornea, out onto the whites of the eyes.
 The average human cornea is about 11.8 mm in diameter.
 The largest scleral lens is about 24 mm in diameter, and the smallest scleral lens is about 14.5 mm in diameter.
 Any scleral lens that is 18mm or less in diameter is referred to as a mini-scleral lens.

 Scleral lenses fit differently on the eyes than regular contact lenses.
 Traditional contact lenses rest on the cornea.
 Scleral lenses “arch” over the cornea and rest on the outer edges, making contact only with the whites of the eyes.
 The whites of the eyes are called the sclera; hence the name of these special lenses.

-When the sclera lens is in place over the cornea, it creates a perfect arch and smooth optical surface.
+When the scleral lens is in place over the cornea, it creates a perfect arch and smooth optical surface.
 This makes it possible for the wearer to experience improved vision.
-Furthermore, in patients with dry eyes, sclera lenses help to solve that issue, too.
-The gap between the inner surface of the sclera lens and the surface of the cornea becomes like a reservoir that retains fluid, keeping the surface of the eye moist and comfortable.
-As you can see, sclera lenses perform two functions; correcting vision and correcting dry eyes.
+Furthermore, in patients with dry eyes, scleral lenses help to solve that issue, too.
+The gap between the inner surface of the scleral lens and the surface of the cornea becomes like a reservoir that retains fluid, keeping the surface of the eye moist and comfortable.
+As you can see, scleral lenses perform two functions; correcting vision and correcting dry eyes.

 Graft vs. host disease